Korean literature in translation

-The impact of Korean Wave on Korean literature
+History

-Korean Literature in Translation largely began as an economic project in the 1990s that was gradually transformed into a cultural project during the 2000s.
+Translation of Korean Literature largely began as an economic project in the 1990s that was gradually transformed into a cultural project during the 2000s.
 Announced in 1994, South Korean President Kim Young-Sam’s Globalisation policy, heavily focused on the strategic transformation of Korea into a “first-rate-nation” (Kim Young Sam, 1995).
-Following this policy, the entire country invested their time and effort into the development and promotion of Korean art and culture.
+Following this policy, the country invested their time and effort into the development and promotion of Korean art and culture.
 During 2000, South Korea had already fulfilled the checklist for industrial and national developments.
-The strategy to globalise the Korean culture through certain policies, corporate and Government strategic and cultural production not only well established the desire to be a part of the ‘World Culture’ but also focused heavily on preserving the root essence of the national aspects of it (Corral & UNESCO, 2000).
+The strategy to globalise the Korean culture through certain policies, corporate and government strategic and cultural production not only well established the desire to be a part of the ‘World Culture’ but also focused heavily on preserving the root essence of the national aspects of it (Corral & UNESCO, 2000).
 The attempt to make it more appealing to the international audience, the strategic cohabitation of the Government, cultural institutes and the literary knowledge production houses, combinedly incorporated Korean Literature into a type of cultural discourse.

-As a consequence of the rising Korean wave or 'Hallyu' or 한류, by 2005, Korean Pop (KPop) music, Korean dramas and movies along with the cuisine already become popular among the East and Southeast Asian audience (Hwang, 2013).
+As a consequence of the rising Korean wave or 'Hallyu' or 한류, by 2005, K-pop music, Korean dramas and movies along with the cuisine already become popular among the East and Southeast Asian audience (Hwang, 2013).

-Recently, during the COVID 19 pandemic, the availability of Korean dramas such as Squid Game, Crash Landing on You on popular platforms such as Netflix, winning OSCAR by the Director Bong Joon Ho's Parasite along with the dedicated and continuous effort of the organised fandom of the worldwide popular KPop bands like BTS, Blackpink, further aided to the increasing popularity of Korean culture, literature and cuisine (Gibson, 2021).
+During the COVID 19 pandemic, the availability of Korean dramas such as Squid Game, Crash Landing on You on popular platforms such as Netflix, movies such as Bong Joon Ho's Parasite, along with the fandoms of K-pop groups such as BTS, Blackpink, and Twice further aided to the increasing popularity of Korean culture, literature and cuisine (Gibson, 2021).